Space environment applications

 The air drag module computes perturbing forces, torques and thermal fluxes resulting from the interaction of the atmosphere particles with the satellite's surfaces.

-Therefore the air drag depends on the following parameters:
+Air drag depends on several key parameters:

 • The satellite velocity